You’ve got a keyword in mind for which you want to rank.

 That makes the whole process laborious and time‐consuming.

-To speed things up, consider using a professional site auditing tool like Ahrefs’ Site Audit.
+To speed things up, consider using a professional site auditing tool like Ahrefs’ Site Audit (also known as SEO Analyzer.)
 Such tools will scan all of your pages at once and highlight the pages with issues.

 Learn more about using Ahrefs’ Site Audit in this video: